-The online Hacking with Swift doesn't include the Xcode tips and tricks video, the quick tips wall chart, or other exclusive content.
+This free online edition doesn't include the Xcode tips video, the quick tips wall chart, or other exclusive content from the download edition.

 Most people should start with the introduction to Swift, but if you're already experienced with Swift you can jump into any project that interests you!